ahmostafa147/dsc80-project/README.md

 ## Assessment of Missingness

 NMAR Analysis
-Yes, we believe that many columns in our data are Not Missing At Random (NMAR) due to the way this data is collected.
+We believe that many columns in our data are Not Missing At Random (NMAR) due to the way this data is collected.
 Each game has 12 rows: two sets of 5 rows for each of the team players and an additional row for each team’s summary statistics.
 Many stats are missing for the player rows and not missing for the team rows, and vice versa.
 This makes the missingness of the rows dependent on the type of columns (and therefore many of the other columns).
 However, this missingness is not missing by design because we cannot always infer one column’s missingness exactly from another in the columns that we had.

 Furthermore, special individual statistics were recorded differently based on the league the game took place in.
 It appeared that some leagues did not record the individual kill statistics in rows for the players and not the teams. <code class="language-plaintext highlighter-rouge">“killsat15”</code>, one of the individual kill statistics, we speculate will have its missingness dependent on the <code class="language-plaintext highlighter-rouge">“league”</code> column based on this fact.

+Missingness Dependency
+Missingness of <code class="language-plaintext highlighter-rouge">“killsat15”</code> does depend on <code class="language-plaintext highlighter-rouge">“league”</code> We wanted to determine if <code class="language-plaintext highlighter-rouge">“league”</code> and <code class="language-plaintext highlighter-rouge">“killsat15”</code> were Missing at Random or Missing Completely at Random.

+Here is the observed distribution of missingness of <code class="language-plaintext highlighter-rouge">“killsat15”</code> for each <code class="language-plaintext highlighter-rouge">“league”</code> where False means it is missing and True means it is present:

 | league     |      False |       True |
 |:-----------|-----------:|-----------:|